chrisco23/21deltaengineers.com/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * New: Integrations with SiteOrigin and Thrive Architect - Control your SEO and optimize your content directly from the SiteOrigin and Thrive Architect visual page builders.
 * Fixed: Updated editor component to fix usage of deprecated DOMNodeInserted events.

-**New in Version 4.6.5**

-* Updated: Preloaded the redirect suggestion modal when a post is moved to the trash, ensuring a smoother user experience.
-* Updated: The word “step” has been added to the list of exceptions for consecutive sentences in TruSEO.
-* Updated: Deprecated the enable breadcrumbs toggle setting.
-* Updated: Changed all instances of “Twitter” to “X”.
-* Updated: Declaration for AIOSEO and its addons to follow the Consent API, resolving incompatibility with the WP Consent API plugin and Compliance recommendation on the Site Health screen.
-* Fixed: Reanalyzing a competitor site now opens the correct site based on its position in the list.
-* Fixed: Redirects modal did not close when clicking outside in the Post Editor.
-* Fixed: Redirects source URL could not be left empty.
-* Fixed: Console log error in user profile Author SEO tab.
-* Fixed: Breadcrumbs block not properly displaying when a dollar sign is used.
-* Fixed: License required alert for multisite network activations has been updated to reflect the correct license plan requirement for the Domain Activations feature.
-* Fixed: RSS sitemap style sheet now correctly says it is an RSS sitemap instead of an XML one.
-* Fixed: Index Status request fired off for non-licensed users.
-* Fixed: TruSEO “No alt attribute” check was not showing any data after expanding the check.
-* Fixed: Minor styling issues in the SERP Preview.
-* Fixed: Legacy Keywords feature now correctly generates a new SEO revision when updated.
-* Fixed: Prevent Avada from outputting social meta tags.
-* Fixed: Non-admin users are no longer able to accidentally reset the license key.
-* Fixed: Plugin conflict with Recipe Blocks plugin.
-* Fixed: CSV sample file downloads now work again in Firefox.
-* Fixed: Crawl Cleanup table install error when using the MyISAM database engine.
-* Fixed: Schema template would sometimes not save correctly.

-**New in Version 4.6.4**

-* New: Added support for Course Info schema and integrated it with various membership plugins including MemberPress, MemberMouse and Wishlist Member.
-* Updated: Organization schema has been updated to Google's latest specifications.
-Various new fields have been added, including Organization Description, E-mail Address, Address, Founding Date and Number of Employees.
-* Updated: Website Name, Organization Name and Organization Description fields now support smart tags.
-* Updated: Schema graphs from AIOSEO blocks are now visible in the graph overview and schema validator.
-Click the icon in their card to highlight them in the Block Editor.
-* Updated: Added support for the valueAddedTaxIncluded field to autogenerated WooCommerce Product schema.
-* Updated: Added support for delivery times to generic Product schema.
-* Updated: Schema validator now regenerates the schema preview more frequently to provide more accurate results.
-* Updated: Increased height of Schema Generator modal in Block Editor.
-* Fixed: SEO Preview no longer sends an absurd amount of requests to REST API to get the schema output.
-* Fixed: Saved templates not showing their graph subtype (if applicable) in the schema templates overview.
-* Fixed: Label of phone number input fields no longer turns green when phone number is valid.

 == Frequently Asked Questions ==

 Please visit our [complete AIOSEO documentation](https://aioseo.com/docs/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin) before requesting support for SEO from the AIOSEO team.